Shoulder Joint Anatomy

 The movements and muscles producing them, with their nerve supply.

-Movements of Shoulder Joint and Muscles Producing Them with Their Nerve Supply
+Movements of the Shoulder Joint and Muscles Producing Them with Their Nerve Supply

 - Dislocation most commonly occurs inferiorly because the joint is least supported below.